 the firm’s ability to integrate, build, and reconfigure internal and external competencies to address rapidly changing environments.” – Teece, Pisano & Shuen (1997)

 Resources are information, materials, outside help, or institutions that are inputs to a company’s processes.
 To improve competitiveness, VRIN (valuable, rare, imperfectly imitable, or non-substitutable) resources ensure rivals will have difficulty in taking business away.
-If a firm is using the same resources that others can easily obtain then there is one less competitive advantage.
+If a firm is using the same resources that others can easily get then there is one less competitive advantage.

-Joe Ray of Wired.com provides us a fitting example with a story about a full-service restaurant that was doing well even though 5 million people were being laid off [2].
+Joe Ray of Wired.com provides us a fitting example with a story about a full-service restaurant that was doing well even though millions of people were being laid off [2].
 How did Chef Rivera of Addo manage to keep his full-service restaurant open?
 In his words: “Focus less on what you’re used to doing and more on what people need.
 Think of the things that would be nice if you are sitting on the couch or need a little pick-me-up.
 Don’t get too wordy or descriptive.”
 The following are highlights from Ray’s article:

 - Provided ‘Take and Bake’ options to give customers the ability to have a hot meal at their convenience.